NixOS/rfcs/rfcs/0062-content-addressed-paths.md

 this a symlink to the dynamic path, but this is also very leaky and potentially unsound.

+## Garbage collection

+Another major open issue is garbage collection of the aliases table.
+It's not clear when entries should be deleted.
+The paths in the domain are "fake" so we can't use them for expiration.
+The paths in the codomain could be used (i.e. if a path is GC'ed, we delete the alias entries that map to it) but it's not clear whether that's desirable since you may want to bring back the path via substitution in the future.

 # Future work

 [future]: #future-work